opennetworkinglab/onos/tools/dev/p4vm/README.md

 ### Tutorial VM

 It is possible to generate a variant of the VM to be used during tutorials.
-This version of the VM comes with a Lubuntu desktop environment and various code editors with P4 syntax highlighting (vim, Sublime Text, and Atom).
+This version of the VM comes with a desktop environment and various code editors with P4 syntax highlighting (vim, Sublime Text, and Atom).

 ## Recommended system requirements